rwatson462/event-service/README.md

 All images that run PHP run PHP 8.1 and will be upgraded to PHP 8.2 as soon as that is released.

 ## Tests
-To run the tests, run `docker compose run test` from a terminal.
+To run the tests, run `docker compose up test` from a terminal.
 This will build the test container and run PHPUnit which will use the tests directory then exit.

 ## Side note